Serious Computer Programming for Youth

-The Santa Fe Public Library is offering a free, hands-on Coding Camp, which is a 10-hour course focused on kids (6th grade or older) in elementary, middle and high school, but it is open to anyone.
-It will involve serious work and a good amount of stretching and overcoming one’s comfort zone.
-“The goal is to get started on a path that leads to serious programming, rather than using a canned ‘for kids’ programming environment which will never be used for real work”, states Mark Galassi, the program’s coordinator.
+The Santa Fe Public Library is offering a free, hands-on Programming Camp, which is a 10-hour course focused on kids (6th grade or older) in elementary, middle and high school, but it is open to anyone.
+They will learn to write software in Python on the GNU/Linux operating system.
+“The goal is to get started on a path that leads to serious programming, rather than using a canned ‘for kids’ programming environment which will never be used for real work”, states Mark Galassi, LANL Research Scientist and the program’s coordinator.

 There is no cost: the course is free and taught by volunteers.